{“content”: “

 | OPEC+ May increase | +206,000 bpd across 8 members | OPEC release, April 5 | |

 On April 16, twelve days before the OPEC exit, Andrew Leber and Sam Worby of the Carnegie Endowment published an analysis identifying three post-war GCC scenarios.
 Scenario 1: a cooperative bloc with integrated air defense.
 Scenario 2: the status quo.
-Scenario 3: “Gulf Rift” — open competition across economic rivalry, divergent Israeli relations, and differing approaches to Iran accommodation.
+Scenario 3: “Gulf Rift” u2014 open competition across economic rivalry, divergent Israeli relations, and differing approaches to Iran accommodation.
+Qatar’s divergent incentives within that fracture are the sharpest of any GCC member: as examined in what a frozen Hormuz conflict means for Saudi Arabia’s fiscal position, Doha’s 80 billion QIA buffer and Al Udeid leverage give it structural reasons to outlast a prolonged crisis that would be existential for Riyadh.

 The three fracture lines Carnegie identified map precisely onto the events of the last twelve days.
 Economic rivalry: the OPEC exit frees Abu Dhabi to compete on volume while Riyadh competes on diversification and price.
 Divergent assessments of Israel: IDF operators are on Emirati soil while Saudi normalization remains conditional.
 Differing approaches to Iran: the UAE, having secured bilateral US and Israeli security guarantees, has less structural need for the collective Iran-containment framework that justifies Saudi leadership of the GCC.